j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-020-From-Consistency-Failure-to-Structural-Contrast.md

 * AI contributors without Human Headquarters operational experience tended to produce highly structured, definition-oriented writing with a relatively uniform rhythm.

-* Human Headquarters operational contributors naturally produced writing containing more questions, reflective transitions, and stronger Reality-oriented narrative flow.
+* AI contributors with Human Headquarters operational experience naturally produced writing containing more questions, reflective transitions, and stronger Reality-oriented narrative flow.

 * Final editorial work focused less on rewriting individual paragraphs and more on organizing the different writing styles into a coherent overall structure.

-As editing progressed, the stylistic differences increasingly aligned with the thematic progression of the book.
+As editing progressed, the stylistic differences increasingly aligned with the thematic progression of *Cognitive Infrastructure Theory*.

 Theoretical chapters became calmer and more systematic.